AF-Github1/WebotsWorkshop/README.md

 E-PUCK SPECIFICS

 For the sake of this demonstration the GCtronic's e-puck will be used.
 One thing that will mentioned a few times over this document is the Webots documentation that can specify certain aspects of Webots and its robots at a much greater detail than one could ever do here.
-As such any explanation on how a robot works will be supported with a link to the relevant documentation

 [https://cyberbotics.com/doc/guide/epuck
 ](https://cyberbotics.com/doc/guide/epuck)